Tan beret: French Army

 Brown berets were worn by fortress troops assigned to the Maginot Line during the interwar period of the 1920s through the invasion of 1940.
 It was also later worn by tirailleur units of the Colonial Army in lieu of the Bonnet de Police.

 Hungarian Armed Forces

 The 2nd Special Operations Brigade has worn tan berets with special ops wings with dagger since 12 October 2018.

 Italian Army

-Tan berets are worn by the 17º Stormo Incursori, the raiders corp of Italian Air Force.
+Tan berets are worn by the 17th Raiders Wing (17^{o} Stormo Incursori), the raiders corps of Italian Air Force.
 Its primary missions are: raids on aeronautical compounds, Forward Air Control, Combat Controlling, and Combat Search and Rescue.
-Its origins are in the A.D.R.A Arditi Distruttori Regia Aeronautica (Air Force Commandos), a corp of WW2.
-They were used in little-known missions against bridges and allied airfields in north-Africa after the fall of Tunisia.
+Its origins are in the A.D.R.A Arditi Distruttori Regia Aeronautica (Air Force Commandos), a corps of the Second World War.
+They were used in little-known missions against bridges and Allied airfields in North Africa after the fall of Tunisia.
 The only well-known mission reported the destruction with explosive charges of 25 B-17s and the killing of 50 bomber crew members.